 Therapeutic Gastroscopy OesophagoGastroDuodenoscopy and dilatation

-The aim of this leaflet is to help you make a choice about having a gastroscopy and dilatation of your food pipe (oesophagus).
+The aim of this patient information is to help you make a choice about having a gastroscopy and dilatation of your food pipe (oesophagus).
 This is also known as therapeutic gastroscopy.
-The leaflet describes how the procedure is carried out and explains the benefits and risks.

 Procedure Information

-Please bring this leaflet and consent form with you when you attend for your appointment
+Please bring this booklet and consent form with you when you attend for your appointment

 Helpline or enquiries (8.30am to 5.00pm Monday to Friday)